mohsenht/Koslicki-lab-PSU/team/index.md

 # <i class="fas fa-users"></i>Team

 Our diverse team is composed of a highly enthusiastic and collaborative researchers.
-We foster a friendly and collaborative environment, where team mmbers can learn from each other.
+We foster a friendly and collaborative environment, where team members can learn from each other.

 {% capture html %}